Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 # Quotes to Use in Swrpg

 - Any noun can be made a lot funnier by placing the word "prescription" in front of it.
+- Young humans can be impulsive.
+The trick is keeping them around long enough to become old humans
-- Shall we just fling ourselves at each other and see who’s parts give out first?
+- Shall we just fling ourselves at each other and see whose parts give out first?
 - Caution is fear dressed as intelligence
 - I *live* for faint praise
 - Got a can of kick arse with your name on it right here.
 You wanna come collect it, or should I bring it to ya?